 Can Metal Be Ductile and Brittle?

 Yes.
 Broadly speaking, metals tend to display more ductile characteristics when subjected to higher temperatures.
 However, the scenario changes as the temperature decreases to room temperature or below.
 Metals that exhibit limited deformation capacity before fracturing are categorized as brittle, which essentially stands in contrast to their ductile nature at higher temperatures.
-This phenomenon is referred to as the ductile to brittle transition.
-The temperature at which this transition occurs is heavily influenced by the metal's composition.
+This phenomenon is referred to as the ductile-to-brittle transition.
+The metal's composition heavily influences the temperature at which this transition occurs.
 This behavior is most commonly observed in steel.

 Other factors also influence the ductility and brittleness of metals.
-The transition from ductile to brittle behavior is affected by factors like: temperature, loading/strain rate, alloy composition, and microstructure.
+The transition from ductile to brittle behavior is influenced by factors such as temperature, loading/strain rate, alloy composition, and microstructure.

 Summary